Fuel and Ignition System

-Your vehicle's fuel system works to provide fuel to your car's engine as needed, to keep your vehicle running smoothly.
-The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the injections or carburetor.
-Over time, buildup forms on these fuel system parts which can cause the system to slow down.
+Your vehicle's fuel system works to provide fuel to your car's engine as needed to keep your vehicle running smoothly.
+The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the fuel injections or carburetor.
+Over time, buildup forms on these fuel system parts, which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to Dixon's Automotive in Dayton.
 We've been repairing cars since 1998 and are very familiar with all parts of your fuel system.

 Your vehicle's fuel pump sends fuel from the gas tank to your car's engine.
-Some vehicles, including Acura, Alfa Romeo, AMG, and Aston Martin, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
+Some vehicles, including Acura, Alfa Romeo, AMG, and Aston Martin, have multiple pumps and tanks to ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
 The fuel pump also has fuel lines that send fuel from the tank to the engine, where it is combusted.
-To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called a fuel injector that opens just long enough to meter the perfect amount of fuel to run the engine.
+To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called “a fuel injector” that opens just long enough to meter the perfect amount of fuel to run the engine.

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Dixon's Automotive in Montgomery today.
 In addition to fuel and ignition system repair, we also offer services in engine repair and brake repair.

-Here at Dixon's Automotive in Dayton, OH, 45439, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.
+Here at Dixon's Automotive in Dayton, OH 45439, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.

 Reasons You Should Do Business With Us:

-We've been fixing cars since 1998 and our team prioritizes top-quality customer service above all else.
+We've been fixing cars since 1998, and our team prioritizes top-quality customer service above all else.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Dayton, Dayton, OH, Kettering, OH, Moraine, OH, Oakwood, OH or surrounding areas, feel free to call us at 937-296-0079 or go online to https://dixonsautomotive.com/ to schedule an appointment!
+If you are in Dayton, Dayton, OH, Kettering, OH, Moraine, OH, Oakwood, OH, or the surrounding areas, feel free to call us at 937-296-0079 or go online to https://dixonsautomotive.com/ to schedule an appointment!
 Dixon's Automotive - Quality you Can Trust, at a Fair Price!.